 Improving Non-Performing Campaigns

 Now, what about the marketing campaigns that are not working?
 These campaigns need your attention and quickly.
 And if you keep a tab on the conversion cost, you can make meaningful and timely changes to these campaigns.

 In a nutshell, you can make an informed decision.
 You can have discussions with your marketing team regarding these non-profitable campaigns.
 Maybe one such campaign has immense potential to succeed.
 And all it needs is a few tweaks here and there.

-That's why it is vital to keep a tab on metrics such as conversion cost.
-It can help you have these crucial discussions at the right juncture.
-It also keeps your marketing teams on their toes.
+That’s why it is vital to keep a tab on metrics such as conversion cost.
+It can help you have these crucial discussions at the right juncture, and it also keeps your marketing teams on their toes.
 Moreover, it can help you turn your struggling campaigns into profitable ones.

 Insights Into Your Marketing Budget

 Marketing costs can often shoot through the roof.